Twins vs. Rockies Player Props Betting Odds

 Kepler Stats

-- Kepler has hit safely in two games in a row.
-During his last five outings he is hitting .389 with a double, a home run, four walks and three RBI.
+- Kepler has recorded a base hit in three games in a row.
+During his last five outings he is hitting .444 with a double, two home runs, three walks and six RBI.

 Kepler Recent Games